-Under the terms of the Series C Preferred Units, the distribution rate on the Series C Preferred Units for each distribution period during the Floating Rate Period (as defined under "Description of Series C Preferred Units-Distributions-Distribution Rate") is based on three-month LIBOR.
+Under the terms of the Series D Preferred Units, the distribution rate on the Series D Preferred Units for each distribution period during the Floating Rate Period (as defined under "Description of Series D Preferred Units-Distributions-Distribution Rate") is based on three-month LIBOR.
 If the calculation agent is unable to determine three-month LIBOR based on screen-based reporting of that base rate, and if the calculation agent is also unable to obtain suitable quotations for three-month LIBOR from reference banks, then the calculation agent will determine three-month LIBOR after consulting such sources as it deems comparable or reasonable.
 In addition, if the calculation agent determines that three-month LIBOR has been discontinued, then the calculation agent will determine whether to calculate the relevant distribution rate using a substitute or successor base rate that it has determined in its sole discretion is most comparable to three-month LIBOR, provided that if the calculation agent determines there is an industry-accepted successor base rate, the calculation agent will use that successor base rate.
-In such instances, the calculation agent determines there is an industry-accepted successor base rate, the calculation of business day, the distribution determination date to be used and any other relevant methodology for calculating such substitute or successor base rate with respect to the calculation of distributions on the Series C Preferred Units during the Floating Rate Period in a manner that is consistent with industry-accepted practices for such substitute or successor base rate.
-Any of the foregoing determinations or actions by the calculation agent could result in adverse consequences to the applicable distribution rate on the Series C Preferred Units during the Floating Rate Period which could adversely affect the return on, value of and market for the Series C Preferred Units.
-We will appoint a calculation agent (other than the Partnership or its affiliates) for the Series C Preferred Units pr
+In such instances, the calculation agent in its sole discretion may determine what business day convention to use, the definition of business day, the distribution determination date to be used and any other relevant methodology for calculating such substitute or successor base rate with respect to the calculation of distributions on the Series D Preferred Units during the Floating Rate Period in a manner that is consistent with industry-accepted practices for such substitute or successor base rate.
+Any of the foregoing determinations or actions by the calculation agent could result in adverse consequences to the applicable distribution rate on the Series D Preferred Units during the Floating Rate Period which could adversely affect the return on, value of and market for the Series D Preferred Units.
+We will appoint a calculation agent (other than the Partnership or its affiliates) for the Series D Preferred Units prior to the commencement of the Floating Rate Period and will keep a record of such appointment at our principal offices, which will be available to any unitholder upon request.

-Our ability to issue Parity Securities in the future could adversely affect the rights of holders of our Series C Preferred Units.
+Our ability to issue Parity Securities in the future could adversely affect the rights of holders of our Series D Preferred Units.

-We are allowed to issue Parity Securities without any vote of the holders of the Series C Preferred Units, except where the cumulative distributions on the Series C Preferred Units or any Parity Securities (including our Series A Preferred Units and our Series B Preferred Units) are in arrears.
-The issuance of any Parity Securities would have the effect of reducing the amounts available to the holders of the Series C Preferred Units issued in this offering upon our liquidation, dissolution or winding up if we do not have sufficient funds to pay all liquidation preferences of the Series C Preferred Units and Parity Securities in full.
-It also would reduce amounts available to make distributions on the Series C Preferred Units issued in this offering if we do not have sufficient funds to pay distributions on all outstanding Series C Preferred Units and Parity Securities.
-In addition, future issuances and sales of Parity Securities, or the perception that such issuances and sales could occur, may cause prevailing market prices for the Series C Preferred Units to decline and may adversely affect our ability to raise additional capital in the financial markets at times and prices favorable to us.
+We are allowed to issue Parity Securities without any vote of the holders of the Series D Preferred Units, except where the cumulative distributions on the Series D Preferred Units or any Parity Securities (including our Series A Preferred Units, Series B Preferred Units and Series C Preferred Units) are in arrears.
+The issuance of any Parity Securities would have the effect of reducing the amounts available to the holders of the Series D Preferred Units issued in this offering upon our liquidation, dissolution or winding up if we do not have sufficient funds to pay all liquidation preferences of the Series D Preferred Units and Parity Securities in full.
+It also would reduce amounts available to make distributions on the Series D Preferred Units issued in this offering if we do not have sufficient funds to pay distributions on all outstanding Series D Preferred Units and Parity Securities.
+In addition, future issuances and sales of Parity Securities, or the perception that such issuances and sales could occur, may cause prevailing market prices for the Series D Preferred Units to decline and may adversely affect our ability to raise additional capital in the financial markets at times and prices favorable to us.

-A change in the rating of the Series C Preferred Units could adversely affect the market price of the Series C Preferred Units.
+A change in the rating of the Series D Preferred Units could adversely affect the market price of the Series D Preferred Units.